sbojorge/urbantrip/README.md

 In small screen devices the number of displayed popular profiles is 4.

-A user can follow another by simply clicking on the "Follow" button.
-The button will then be changed to "Unfollow" to let the user stop following the other user.

-The count of followed users (namely "following") and of followers is available in the user profile.

 A user's profile can be reached by clicking on the profile image on the left of the "follow"/"unfollow" button.